 The Comment Resolution, Document Issuing Form (DIF), Feedback forms, and Document for Comment memo are classified as non-public since these documents are pre-decisional.

-Non-public documents (such as certain IPs, IMCs, and TIs) would also be classified as non-public at the discretion of the document lead and their branch chief.
+Non-public IM documents (such as certain IPs, IMCs, and TIs) would also be classified as non-public at the discretion of the document lead and their branch chief.

 Change Notices and the IM Table of Contents are classified as public documents after a SUNSI or CUI review has been completed.
-This also applies to public guidance documents (such as certain IPs, IMCs, and TIs) that have gone through formal SUNSI or CUI review.
+This also applies to public guidance documents (such as certain IPs, IMCs, and TIs) that have gone through formal SUNSI or CUI review by the document lead.
 The ADAMS profiling as of this date would state “SUNSI Review Complete”; this will change once guidance is provided for CUI reviews.

 In all cases, the NRR IM Coordinator should be made Owner on IM documents.
 The NSIR and NMSS IM Coordinators should also be made Owners on their respective documents until the NRR IM Coordinator begins final processing.
+See the IMC 0040 page on Nuclepedia (internal website) for the most recent IM Coordinators.

 0040A.04 RESPONSIBILITIES AND AUTHORITIES